Kung pao sauce, just like Panda Express!

 - peanuts

-There are many versions of Kung Pao but I've experimented a lot and let me tell you I truly think I've cracked it with this one.
+There are many versions of Kung Pao, but I've experimented a lot and let me tell you I truly think I've cracked it with this recipe.

-But you do need to remove the seeds from the chillies or I'm thinking even die-hard chilli fanatics won't be able to eat the dinner.
+But you will probably want to remove the seeds from the chillies, or I think even die-hard chilli fanatics might not be able to eat the dinner. 😉

-You can find the ingredients in any good Chinese/Oriental supermarket but if you live where I do they are few and far between.
+You can find the ingredients in any good Chinese/Oriental supermarket.

-Whatever you do, don't leave out the Chinese Shaohsing rice wine in the marinade.
+Whatever you do, don't leave out the Chinese Shaohsing Rice Wine in the marinade.
+Sainsbury's sells it along with Waitrose.

 Shaoxing or Shaohsing wine is one of the most famous varieties of huangjiu, or traditional Chinese wines, fermented from rice.